phoebe-wfan/Born2beroot/README.md

 ### Audience
 - Debian: Operating system for individuals
-- Rocky: HPC Managers, Linux Software Engineers, C-Suite Executive
+- Rocky: HPC Managers, Linux Software Engineers, C-Suite Executive *Debian is highly recommended if you are new to system administration.

 ## The purpose of virtual machines.
 The big draw of virtualization is to operate multiple displays and even systems — Linux and Windows, for example — from the same console. his allows users to toggle among applications regardless of their OS.
 And resource consumption with VMware can be remarkably lower than resource consumption with multiple hardware-based systems.